PayneLab/pancancerProteinMRNA/README.md

 Collection of useful functions to load cancers, fetch proteomic and transcriptomic data, and calculate correlations and permutation scores.<br>

 ## Legacy Version Notice
 The code in this repo uses an older version of CPTAC.
 This may cause dependency issues or warnings with some packages.
 It is recomended to install in a clean environment.
+If there is issues installing the older packages from the requirements, try using pip 23.0 as this version of pip managed to install them.
 If you want to run everything from scratch, CPTAC will request from you Box authorization.
 Please contact us if you need authorization.